 What is WHAT

-WHAT (Well Hydrograph Analysis Toolbox) is a free, open source, and cross-platform interactive computer program whose main focus is the interpretation of observation well hydrographs, including:
+WHAT (Well Hydrograph Analysis Toolbox) is a free, open source, and cross-platform interactive computer program whose main focus is the interpretation of observation well hydrographs.
+It allows the user to:

-the preparation of a gapless daily weather time-series (precipitation and air temperature) representative of the well location.
-For this purpose, an interface to the online Canadian Daily Climate Database (CDCD) is provided that allows to query stations interactively by
+prepare a gapless daily weather time-series (total precipitation and air temperature) that is representative of the well location.
+For this purpose, an interface to the online Canadian Daily Climate Database (CDCD) was created to query the stations interactively by

-location coordinates, download the available data, and automatically rearranged the data in a format compatible with WHAT.
-Furthermore, missing data for a given station can be quickly filled with data from selected neighboring weather stations using a multiple linear regression model;
+geographical coordinates.
+The available data are then downloaded and automatically rearranged in a format compatible with WHAT.
+Furthermore, missing data for a given station may be quickly filled with data from selected neighboring weather stations using a multiple linear regression model;

-the generation of various publication-quality figures from the weather and water level data;
+generate various publication-quality graphs from the weather and water level datasets over different time scales;

-the exploration, manipulation, and validation of the data within a user-friendly dynamic graphical environment;
+explore, manipulate, and validate the data within a user-friendly dynamic graphical environment;

-the calculation of the master recession curve of the well hydrograph (experimental);
+calculate the master recession curve of the experimental well hydrograph;

-the estimation of groundwater recharge at the local scale in unconfined conditions with a method combining the daily meteorological data and the water level time series (will be available in a future release).
+estimate groundwater recharge with a method combining daily meteorological data to better estimate the specific yield and the water-level time series.
+Therefore, this method can only provide a recharge assessment at the local scale and for unconfined conditions.